Home Heat Pump Guide

 Daikin vs Mitsubishi Ecodan

-Both are well-established Japanese brands with strong UK presence.
-Daikin typically achieves slightly higher SCOP figures and lower noise levels.
-Mitsubishi Ecodan has a larger installed base in the UK and arguably more extensive spares and service support.
+Both are well-established Japanese brands.
+Daikin typically achieves slightly higher SCOP and lower noise.
+Mitsubishi Ecodan has a larger installed base and arguably better energy monitoring through MELCloud.
 Both are excellent choices.

 Daikin vs Vaillant Arotherm

-Vaillant's Arotherm Plus uses R290 refrigerant (lower environmental impact) and can reach higher flow temperatures (75°C vs 55/70°C).
-Daikin is typically quieter and has a broader range of models.
+Vaillant's Arotherm Plus uses R290 refrigerant and reaches 75°C flow temperature.
+Daikin is typically quieter with a broader model range.
 Vaillant has the advantage of its enormous UK boiler installer network.

 Daikin vs Samsung EHS

-Samsung is typically more affordable than Daikin and achieves very quiet noise levels.
-Daikin has a stronger track record and more extensive UK installer network.
-Samsung represents excellent value, while Daikin offers proven reliability.
+Samsung is typically more affordable with lower noise levels.
+Daikin has a stronger track record and more extensive installer network.
+Samsung represents excellent value; Daikin offers proven reliability.

 Pros and Cons Summary